lhvuong11/lhvuong/about-me.md

 ## Experience at UCSD
 I am a full time student and have taken the following classes:
 - `Software Tools & Techniques Lab`
-> Developed websites using GitHub/ GitHub Desktop
+> Developed websites using GitHub/ GitHub Desktop/ GitHub Pages.

 > Edited pages from terminal using Vim
 - `Data Structures and OO Design in Java`